Current Market Rates

 Multi-family Investment Property Loans

 Commercial mortgage rates apply to multi-family investment properties (like apartment buildings and mobile home parks) as well as commercial properties.
-Commercial real estate investors are able to take out loans for these types of large investments, and they have several options such as fixed-rate or adjustable rates.
+Commercial real estate investors are able to take out loans for these types of large investments, and they have several options such as fixed-rate or adjustable rates (commercial lenders usually call adjustable rates "floating").

 Freddie Mac Optigo Commercial